jazz-soft/runkit-midi/README.md

 No install required!

-You visitors will be able to play and view the contents of generated MIDI files as on the image below:
+Your visitors will be able to play and view the contents of generated MIDI files as on the image below:

 [![screenshot](https://github.com/jazz-soft/runkit-midi/raw/main/media/rkmidi.png)](https://npm.runkit.com/runkit-midi)